 - 1. Navigate to the Crownlabs website: https://crownlabs.polito.it/ - 2.
 Click on the button "Login @Polito" - 3.
-On the web page with the login form click on the button "Polito SSO", that you can find at the bottom of the form - 4.
-Login in using your Polito credentials (the same credentials you use to access the "Portale della didattica"). - 5.
-You will now be logged-in in Crownlabs.
-Here you will find yourself on the "Dashboard" tap, and on the UI you should see the "Communication and Network Systems" workspace on the left of the user interface (UI). - Click on that workspace and you will see that on the UI a new section appears, where you will find the VM called "Lab1" - 7.
-Click on the "Create" button and a new instance of such VM will be created.
-Once the creation is complete you will see that the "Connect" button becomes active - 8.
-When the "Connect" button is active, click on it and a new web browser tab will open up where you will be connected to the VM and you will be able to see the VM desktop.
+On the web page with the login form, click on the button "PoliTo SSO", which you can find at the bottom of the form - 4.
+Log in using your PoliTo credentials (the same credentials you use to access the "Portale della didattica") - 5.
+You will now be logged in to Crownlabs.
+Here, you will find yourself on the "Dashboard" tab, and on the UI, you should see the "Communication and Network Systems" workspace on the left of the user interface (UI) - 6.
+Click on that workspace, and a new section will appear where you will find the VM called "Lab" - 7.
+Click on the "Create" button, and a new instance of the VM will be created.
+Once the creation is complete, the "Connect" button will become active - 8.
+When the "Connect" button is active, click on it, and a new web browser tab will open where you will be connected to the VM, and you will be able to see the VM desktop